white-fluff/white-fluff/README.md

 ### About Me

-I love and am actively developing in DevOps and cloud technologies.
+I love and actively develop in DevOps and cloud technologies.

 ### My stack: